The views expressed by the host on this program make more sense than anything anybody else happens to be saying for a simple reason.

 He won't be able to hire more people if Obama's elected.

-If they were just curious, here's a guy they think to be an automatic Obama supporter, and he's not, and they're not even curious about why.
+In a just media world, if there was a media that was truly just and objective, and forget objective, if they were just curious, my gosh, folks, if they were just curious, here's a guy they think to be an automatic Obama supporter, and he's not, and they're not even curious about why.

 What they want to do is cover him up.

-The crisis in financial markets sending a chill through the sports industry, cooling the ardor of many longtime season ticket holders and formerly deep pocketed corporate sponsors.
+The crisis in financial markets sending a chill through the sports industry, cooling the ardor of many longtime season ticket holders and formerly deep-pocketed corporate sponsors.

 We're going up against milk and orange juice.